danielwaltz/vite-plugin-graphql-codegen/README.md

 codegen({
   /* Should codegen run when the dev server starts.
 Defaults to true. */
   runOnStart: true,
   /* Should codegen run on build.
-Will prevent build if codegen fails.
 Defaults to true. */
   runOnBuild: true,
   /* Should codegen run when files get added or change.
 Defaults to true. */
   enableWatcher: true,
+  /* Should an error throw if codegen fails when the dev server starts.
+Defaults to false. */
+  throwOnStart: false,
+  /* Should an error throw if codegen fails on build.
+Defaults to true. */
+  throwOnBuild: true,
   /* Run codegen when a document matches. */
   matchOnDocuments: true,
   /* Run codegen when a schema matches.
 Only supports file path based schemas. */